Mishalzeera/the-money-manager/README.md

 series of if statements show only the completed fields in the main "incoming" page.
 The author can now go back to bringing the calculations into play.

+### Modifications To Income/Expense Forms

+Radio buttons had to be added to both Income/Expense input forms to ensure that the users finances can be dynamically updated correctly upon modification.
+For instance, if a user enters an invoice for a service that is untaxeable, then the user should have control over whether or not the amount is processed for tax.
+The app is opinionated in setting aside the tax amount without including it in the total credit, making sure the user doesn't overspend.
+However, with cash income (being paid back a loan for instance), having a checkbox that says "do not calculate tax" keeps it efficient.

+This also allows for modifying invoice amounts "after the fact".
+The plan at the moment is, upon the user selecting to modify a specific invoice, the invoices amount gets stored in a session cookie.
+Also, whether or not it was taxeable or not also gets stored in a session cookie.
+Upon submitting the new modified amount, the app will first recalculate the users finances to remove the old invoice amount correctly regarding tax etc. Then the new amount is processed.

+Similarly, with expenses being checked as of type "overhead" or not, the dynamic recalculation of expense amounts is now possible.
+The author is hoping that his understanding of how session cookies work is correct, in that anything can be assigned as a session variable.